xenoxue1988/odoo-woocommerce-sync/readme.md

 #### Odoo Add-ons (Required)

-To automatically download and install the required and optional Odoo add-ons listed below, follow the instructions in [dependencies-installation.md](./installation/dependencies-installation.md).
+To automatically download and install the required and optional Odoo add-ons listed below, follow the instructions in [odoo-module-dependency-installer.md](./installation/odoo-module-dependency-installer.md).

+To automatically apply the Odoo configuration listed below, follow the instructions in [odoo-settings-configuration.md](./installation/odoo-settings-configuration.md).

 - **Products & Pricelists** (`product`)
   - The user should have **Administrator** privileges: